No-Bake Almond Butter Cookies

 - ½ cup Almond Butter

-Optional ingredients
+Optional Ingredients

 Instructions

 - Remove the cookies from the freezer and dip half of each cookie into the melted chocolate.
 Return the cookies to the plate after you dipped them into the chocolate.
-If you like, sprinkle crushed roasted almond onto the melted chocolate for extra crunch.
+If you like, sprinkle crushed roasted almonds onto the melted chocolate for extra crunch.

 My husband is doing keto and he loves me to make these for him every week.
 I whip them up in the food processor instead of by hand and it works great!
 Thanks!